ajporet/b_dolosa_evolution/README.md

 ## Supplemental\_tables<a id="supplemental_tables"></a>

-Scripts used to produce supplementary tables S3, S4, S5, S8, and S9 are included here, as well as a copy of the supplemental tables published in Poret et al.
+Scripts used to produce large supplementary tables are included here, as well as a copy of the supplemental tables published in Poret et al.